 - Since the onset of Covid-19, both soft and hard commodities have experienced prolonged, substantial uplifts in prices.
-In both sectors, there was a sharp reduction in demand in Q1 2020 however with government stimulus and countries exiting lockdowns, demand has returned to pre-pandemic levels.
-On the supply side, forced factory closure and disruptions to supply chains caused by Covid-19 has meant that the uplift in supply across many commodities has lagged demand, driving the price increases.
+In both sectors, there was a sharp reduction in demand in Q1 2020.
+With government stimulus and countries exiting lockdowns, however, demand has returned to pre-pandemic levels.
+On the supply side, forced factory closures and disruptions to supply chains caused by Covid-19 has meant that the uplift in supply across many commodities has lagged behind demand, driving the price increases.

 - Whilst soft and hard commodities have their own distinct market influences, there are a number of overarching challenges facing both sectors:

-- Climate change and ESG – are likely to be the defining issues across the commodities sector over the coming decades whether it be through the disruption to production/supply by extreme weather events, level of required investment in the transition to sustainable resources or the near term pivot of capital to more sustainable industries.
+- Climate change and ESG: These are likely to be the defining issues across the commodities sector over the coming decades whether it be through the disruption to production/supply by extreme weather events, level of required investment in the transition to sustainable resources or the near term pivot of capital to more sustainable industries.

-- Working capital – the rapid increase in prices across many commodities has increased the working capital demands within the industry, particularly traders, in what is already a highly capital intensive industry.
+- Working capital: The rapid increase in prices across many commodities has increased the working capital demands in what is already a highly capital intensive industry.
 In the short term this will reduce liquidity and may leave certain companies susceptible to a commodity price corrections, particularly if they focus on a small basket of commodities.